Leer en español aquí.

 Congress should restore Medicaid to its original mission of being a safety net for the most vulnerable by transforming it into a system of generous, flexible block grants to states, with the grants capped at a level taxpayers and states can afford.

-The Latino community, like all Americans, desperately needs to enact policies that will strengthen the way health care is being delivered to patients.
+The Latino community desperately needs to enact policies that will strengthen the way health care is being delivered to patients.

 We can do this by expanding access, reducing costs, ending surprises and strengthening our safety nets to care for the most vulnerable.